deepskystacker/DSS/Installers/README.txt

 16. Bug fix: Correct loading of 16 bit monochrome PNG files.
 The pixel values were being incorrectly scaled.
     Also correct gamma transformation code for 16 bit monochrome and 48 bit colour images.

+17. Add the capability to produce a "Contour Plot" of the intensity levels of a flat.
+    To produce the plot, right click on row with information about the flat file in the list of images and select "Flat Contour Chart".
+This may be useful for assessing the telescope's collimation.

 Changes for DeepSkyStacker 6.1.0
 ================================